a-rashid-saaka/Jira-Service-Management/README.md

     - Service Request: For IT requests
     - Incident: For IT or service disruptions.

-- Request Type: Choose the request type (e.g., Get IT Help)
+- Request Type: Choose the request type (e.g., Get IT Help, or Report a System Problem)

 - Summary: Provide a concise title for the ticket (e.g., "Password Reset Needed").

 - Description: Add detailed information about the issue or request, and include steps to reproduce (if applicable).

-- Priority: Set the priority level (e.g., High, Medium, Low).
+- Priority: Set the priority level (e.g., High, Medium, Low) depending on issue type.

 <h4>IV.
 Customize Fields (if needed)</h4>